Varix/TumourGrowthAnalysis/readme.md

 # Mixed Model Anova Tumour Analysis for TIG / NCARD

-This script was written for the Tumour Immunology Group part of the Centre for Asbestos Related Diseases for researchers to compare tumour growth between treatment groups.
-This script generates a text file with the Type 3
+This script was written for the Tumour Immunology Group part of the National Centre for Asbestos Related Diseases.
+It is intended for researchers to compare tumour growth between treatment groups without having to know how to program or use the models.
+This script generates a text file with the mixed Model Anova Type 3, KR-method and Estimated Marginal Means.

 Traditional anovas when comparing at different time points and using repeated measures increase the type 1 error in the analysis without the researcher nessisaryly being aware of it.
+This statisticall approach allows you to avoid this.

-For reference and analysis on why this is a bad idea, see: Heitjan DF, Manni A and Santen RJ, 1993, Statistical analysis of in vivo tumor growth experiments.
+For reference and analysis on this issue, see: Heitjan DF, Manni A and Santen RJ, 1993, Statistical analysis of in vivo tumor growth experiments.
 Cancer Res, 53, 6042–50

 ## Getting Started